Fast Extra Gradient Methods for Smooth Structured Nonconvex-Nonconcave Minimax Problems: FEG with backtracking line-search

 \section{FEG with backtracking line-search}

 The FEG requires the knowledge of the two global parameters $L$ and $\rho$ for Lipschitz continuity and comonotonicity, respectively.
 Those global parameters are often difficult to compute in practice and can be locally conservative.
-To handle these two disadvantages, we employ the backtracking line-search technique \cite{beck:09:afi,malitsky2018first,mukkamala2020convex} in FEG, which adaptively decreases the two parameters for step size, $\tau$ and $\eta$, to satisfy the both conditions, {\cblue the} local $\frac{1}{\tau}$-Lipschitz continuity and {\cblue the} $\frac{\eta-\tau}{2}$-comonotonicity. {\cblue A pseudocode of} the resulting method, named FEG-A, is illustrated in Algorithm~\ref{alg:feg_a}.
-For {\cblue a} detailed description of {\cblue the} FEG-A, see Algorithm~\ref{alg:feg_a_detailed} in Appendix~\ref{appx:feg_a_detailed}.
+To handle these two disadvantages, we employ the backtracking line-search technique \cite{beck:09:afi,malitsky2018first,mukkamala2020convex} in FEG.
+We adaptively decrease the two step size parameters, $\tau$ and $\eta$, to satisfy the both conditions, the local $\frac{1}{\tau}$-Lipschitz continuity and the $\frac{\eta-\tau}{2}$-comonotonicity.\footnote{ In specific, $\tau$ and $\eta$ locally estimate $\frac{1}{L}$ and $\frac{1}{L} + 2\rho$, respectively.
+One could have directly estimate $\rho$, instead of $\frac{1}{L} + 2\rho$, but this complicates the line-search process to handle both positive and negative values of $\rho$, unlike our choice of $\eta$ in FEG-A.} A pseudocode of the resulting method, named FEG-A, is illustrated in Algorithm~\ref{alg:feg_a}.
+For a detailed description of the FEG-A, see Algorithm~\ref{alg:feg_a_detailed} in Appendix~\ref{appx:feg_a_detailed}.

 \comment{